How Much Car Insurance Do You Need?

 State minimum car insurance coverage requirements aside, there are important reasons why you may need to take a higher coverage limit.

-If you have a net worth of $500,000 or more, you may need this coverage.
+You may need this coverage if you have a net worth of $500,000 or more.
 Umbrella insurance can extend your protection to $1 million or more.
-It’s surprisingly inexpensive and can be added to your base policy.
+It's surprisingly inexpensive and can be added to your base policy.

 What Happens if You Don't Have Enough Coverage?

 If policy limits are exceeded after an at-fault accident, you are legally obligated to pay for any remaining damages in most states.

 Your insurance company is only liable to pay up to the limits of your policy.

 Your liability insurance coverage should be sufficient to protect your assets and even a little more.